+SOAN 391 - Intergroup Relations

+1 3 hours

+63 Social relations between members of various races, reli- gions, and nationalities.

-SOAN 393 - The Family
+0 SOAN 393 - The Family

+0 3 hours

-A historical, functional, and cultural analysis of the family as a group.
-Prerequisite: SOAN 190 or SOAN 191 or permission of instructor.
+A historical, functional, and cultural analysis of the family

+ŝ as a group.
+Prerequisite: SOAN 190 or SOAN 191 or per- mission of instructor.

+mission of mistructor.